Russ Harvey Consulting - Computer and Internet Services

 Microsoft also miscalculated when it tried to capture the emerging portable device market.

 Their pay-to-upgrade approach was competing with the relatively-new (and free) Android OS.
-Google makes its money from advertising on the built-in mail, maps and search applications.
+Google makes its money from advertising, not on Google Mail (Gmail), Google Maps, Google Docs, Google Chrome or Google Search.

 By the time Microsoft realized its mistake, Android was the default OS for small devices and Apple had captured the high end of the market.
-Windows Phone never captured the market share anticipated in spite of the Microsoft dominance in the PC market.
+Windows Phone never captured the market share anticipated because of the Microsoft dominance in the PC market.

-The Microsoft Store which, developed for the Microsoft Phone, was to become a component of Windows 10.
+The Microsoft Store which, developed for the Microsoft Phone, was to be included in Windows 10 and later as a source for apps on Windows N computers.

 A “Catastrophe” for Serious Gamers

 Serious gamers want the latest and greatest and are willing to spend obscene amounts to get it.
-Gamers carried the PC industry for several years when PC sales slumped after the tech bubble burst in 2000.
+Gamers carried the PC industry for several years after PC sales slumped when the tech bubble burst in 2000.

 PC Sales Drop